 Three days after launching iPad version of Word, Excel and PowerPoint, Microsoft owns four of the top five slots in Apple’s iTunes iPad app store.
 The previously launched OneNote sits in fifth place.
 That’s not just in the productivity category, Microsoft’s apps are now the top ranking download across all categories.

 Cynics may argue that success is down to curiosity and the publicity Microsoft picked up with the announcement.
 Perhaps.

 Yet, being at the top of this table is an achievement by any standard.
-Having four of the top five is outstanding.
+Having four of the top five apps on the most popular list is outstanding.

 Microsoft had to wait a long time for this moment.
 If anything it underlines the wisdom of retiring Steve Ballmer and installing Satya Nadella as the new CEO.
 His tenure is off to a dream start.